-Parents A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
+Parent couple\ A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
 A parent couple who have twins only counts once.
 A parent couple does not have to be cohabiting.

 Persons

 If the property that defines the count (eg industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.

-Days
+Hours of absence from work for which daily benefits are paid

 2.6 Statistical population

 For tables that are to illustrate the current costs of operating the Maternity Benefit Act , the population is the citizens who themselves or whose employer has received benefits under the Maternity Act.

 For tables that are to illustrate the population's use of the rights granted to them by the Maternity Benefit Act the population is a parent year group, which for a given year consists of the parents who have a joint child born in the year, and where the child was either born in Denmark or immigrated to Denmark no later than 14 weeks after birth.
 A parent couple can consist of a man and a woman, two women, two men or a single person, if the mother, for example, has had a child through an anonymous donor, or one of the parents has died.

 2.7 Reference area

-Denmark Danish regions
+Denmark Danish regions Municipalities

 2.8 Time coverage

-The statistics cover the period from 2015 until the current year.
+The statistics cover the years from 2015 onwards.

 2.9 Base period

 Not relevant for these statistics.

-2.10 Unit of measure

-- \\ Parent pairs \\ are measured in number

-- \\ Persons \\ are measured in number

-- \\ Days \\ are measured in
+2.10 Unit of measure Parent couple A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
+A parent couple who have twins only counts once.
+A parent couple does not have to be cohabiting.
+Persons If the property that defines the count (eg industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.
 Leave days Leave days are the days which in ordinary language are understood as maternity leave.
 A person who works 37 hours a week counts for 7 days if he or she takes 37 hours of leave.
 A person who works 25 hours a week counts for 7 days if that person holds 25 hours of leave.
 A person who normally works 37 hours a week, but is on part-time maternity leave with 181⁄2 hours of work and 181⁄2 hours of leave per week, counts 31⁄2 days of leave per week.

-or

 Full time days Full-time days are leave days converted to man-days.
 A person who works 37 hours a week counts for 7 full-time days if he or she takes 37 hours of leave.
 A person who works 25 hours a week counts for 4.73 full-time day if that person holds 25 hours of leave.
 A person who normally works 37 hours a week, but is on part-time maternity leave with 181⁄2 hours of work and 181⁄2 hours of leave per week, counts 31⁄2 full-time days per week.

-2.11 Reference period

-- 1. The calendar year in which the child is born.

-- 2. The calendar year in which the right to the money is obtained.

-2.12 Frequency of dissemination
+2.11 Reference period - 1.
+The calendar year in which the child is born. - 2.
+The calendar year in which the right to the money is obtained.
+2.12 Frequency of dissemination Annual.

-Annual.